fnl/libfnl/doc/nlp.rst

         ...
     }

-The text views also provide a free-form dictionary to add any kind of meta-data, as a *metadata* attribute.
-Ensure this dictionary can be encoded to a JSON string (ie., only use strings as keys and better not to use tuples), at least if you plan to store text object to a CouchDB.
-This metadata dictionary will form the basis of the Couch :class:`.Document`, ie., you should not set keys called ``_id``, ``_rev``, or ``_attachments`` on it, and neither use ``tags`` or ``textfile``, as these keys are used to store the tags and the name of attachment that has the text for the tags, respectively.
+The text views also provide a **meta-data dictionary** to store any kind of :attr:`.metadata`\ , useful to maintain information otherwise contained in a CouchDB document that is used to store the text (for example, metadata from MEDLINE records).
+Therefore, ensure this dictionary can be encoded to a JSON string (ie., only use strings as dictionary keys and better not to use tuples, as they are transformed to lists, anyways) -- at least if you plan to store the text objects in a CouchDB.
+This metadata dictionary will form the basis of the Couch :class:`.Document`, that will use the fields ``tags`` and ``text`` to store the text -- so it is adviseable to not add any metadata keys with those names, either.
+Finally, two datetime values are set on those `Document`\ s: ``created`` and ``modified``, that would also overwrite any metadata of the same name.

-Both text views (`Binary` and `Unicode`) share the same methods for manipulating the tags annotated on the text; the following properties and methods are shared by both views through an abstract base class:
+Both text views (`Binary` and `Unicode`) share the same methods for manipulating the tags inherited from their abstract parent :class:`.Annotated`\ :

-AnnotatedContent
+Annotated
 ----------------

-.. autoclass:: libfnl.nlp.text.AnnotatedContent
+.. autoclass:: libfnl.nlp.text.Annotated
    :members:

+.. py:attribute:: libfnl.nlp.text.Annotated.metadata

+    A dictionary to store any number of values.
+Note it is recommended not to use the keys that coincide with the fields used when casting the text to a Couch document, namely ``text``, ``encoding``, and ``tags``.

 Binary
 ------